14- LIFE IN GOD'S KINGDOM -Communication - Part 2

 Ephesians 4:27 says that we are not to make room or give a place to the devil.
 This means that he can't take any place in us unless we give him permission to do so.
 So much happens and continues to happen because we allow it!
 It's true that Satan runs the world systems.
 It's true that we live in the world, but we are not of this world and therefore Satan is not running us!

-We must note that our authority is over demon spirits NOT over the human wills of others.
+Our authority is over demon spirits NOT over the human wills of others.
 We can't exercise authority over a person's will but we can do so over the spirit that makes them act the way they do.
-We need to have a firm foundation as to what the word of God says and then depend on the Holy Spirit to help us in ministering authority.
+We need to have a firm foundation as to what the Word of God says and then depend on the Holy Spirit to help us in ministering authority.